Three-body contact for fermions. I. General relations: Relations for finite-range models

-The parameters ${\rm Im}\,a^{(\md)}_{2,1}$ and ${\rm Im}\,a^{(\md)}_{1,2}$ are {\it a priori} unknown.
-In principle, one may hope to compute them theoretically by solving a sufficiently realistic three-body problem, but this is a difficult task~\cite{WangJulienneMultichan3body,Cornell_3BP_vdw,KokkelmansMultichan3body}.
-Instead, one could determine them by measuring the three-body loss rate in situations where the three-body contacts $C^{(\md)}_{2,1}$ and $C^{(\md)}_{1,2}$ are known theoretically.
+0.17cm \underline{\it Discussion:} \\ The parameters ${\rm Im}\,a^{(\md)}_{2,1}$ and ${\rm Im}\,a^{(\md)}_{1,2}$ are {\it a priori} unknown.\footnote{One may expect a small relative difference between $a^{(0)}_{i,j}$ and $a^{(\pm 1)}_{i,j}$, and an even smaller one between $a^{(1)}_{i,j}$ and~$a^{(-1)}_{i,j}$, similarly to the $\md$-dependence of the two-body $p$-wave scattering volume not too close to a $p$-wave Feshbach resonance~\cite{BohnPwaveMultiplet, WeidemullerPwaveTripletShort,WeidemullerPwaveTripletLong }.} In principle, one may hope to compute them theoretically by solving a sufficiently realistic three-body problem, but this is a difficult task~\cite{WangJulienneMultichan3body,Cornell_3BP_vdw,KokkelmansMultichan3body}.\footnote{For such a computation of the three-body parameters, one may need to take into account that an atom has more than two relevant internal states $|\nu\ra$.
+However, we expect the general relations (\ref{eq:Gamma2,1_real},\ref{eq:Gamma1,2_real}) to remain applicable.
+Indeed, we expect that in typical experiments, the atoms mainly occupy two internal states, that we can label $\nu = \, \UP$ and $\down$, and if all interatomic distances $r_{ij} \gg b$, the many-body wavefunction $\Phi(\rr_1,\nu_1; \ldots ; \rr_N, \nu_N)$ is non-negligible only if all $\nu_i$ belong to $\{ \UP ; \down \}$, in which case $\Phi$ is given to good accuracy by antisymmetrizing the wavefunction $\psi(\rr_1, \ldots , \rr_N)$ of the zero-range model.} Instead, one could determine them by measuring the three-body loss rate in situations where the three-body contacts $C^{(\md)}_{2,1}$ and $C^{(\md)}_{1,2}$ are known theoretically.